 In two of the kindergartens where I taught, nearly all of my students were native Japanese speakers with at least 1 Japanese parent.

-If your primary reasons for sending your child to an international kindergarten is language immersion, then you might be disappointed to find out that many of your child’s classmates aren’t native speakers of English.
+If your primary reasons for sending your child to an international kindergarten is (English) language immersion, then you might be disappointed to find out that your child’s teacher or classmates may not be native speakers of English.
 (Here’s my approach to Raising a Bilingual Child in Japan.)

 With that said, some of their “top tier” international kindergartens tend to be oriented towards international or multicultural families.
 They may specifically set native/non-native speaker ratios or place priority in enrolling foreign/multicultural students.

 In my case, the student body at the IB/PYP kindergarten was such a institution.
 Its student body was largely kids of foreign workers in Japan who would return to their home country in 3-5 years.

 Out of a class of 18, 19 kids, I had one Japanese student, a half-Japanese-half American student, and a half-Japanese half-Chinese student.

 Is Kindergarten Necessary?

 According to the Japanese constitution, all Japanese children (children with Japanese citizenship registered in Japan as Japanese nationals) are required to attend school.

 Foreign children are exempt from Japan’s compulsory education.
 (To clarify, “foreign” means those registered in Japan as foreign nationals in the juminhyo residence system and not as Japanese citizens.)